 The Institute of Political Economy offers yearly employment opportunities subject to budgetary approval.
 These positions are typically in the capacity of Contract Instructor or Visiting Professor.
 All opportunities with the Institute will be posted under Employment Opportunities as positions become available.

-Pursuant to Article 16 of the CUPE 4600 Unit 2 Collective Agreement, applications are invited from members of the CUPE 4600-2 bargaining unit and other interested persons to teach the following Political Economy course in the Summer 2021 academic term.
+Pursuant to Article 16 of the CUPE 4600 Unit 2 Collective Agreement, applications are invited from members of the CUPE 4600-2 bargaining unit and other interested persons to teach the following Political Economy course in the Fall 2022 academic term.

 PECO 5002 [0.5 credit]